kasimsiddiqui/carpool-buddy/README.md

 ### Trip Routes

-GET /api/trip
+GET /api/trip/:userId/:stringifiedSearchObject
-  if a req.body.userEmail is given it returns an array of trip objects that the user is a part of on res.body.trips
+  if only a userID is given it returns an array of trip objects that the user is a part of on res.body.trips

-  if there is also a req.body.tripSearch object then search results will be returned for the search view.
+  if there is also a stringigiedSearchObject then search results will be returned for the search view.
 The trip search object should have a orgin, originTime, dest, and destTime, weekDays.
 It should look like:

 ```
-req.body.tripSearch = {"origin": "map coordinates", "originTime": "08:00 AM",
+{"origin": "map coordinates", "originTime": "08:00 AM",
  "dest": "map coordinates", "destTime": "10:00 PM",
  "weekDays": "mon, tue, thu"}
 ```

+  Make sure the object is stringified before you send it!

   the return will look like:
 ```